mohitpai/journey-optimizer.en/help/using/consent.md

 To add an unsubscribe link, follow the steps below:

 1. Build your unsubscription landing page.
+[Learn more](landing-pages/create-lp.md).

+    >[!NOTE]
+    >
-1. Host your landing page on the third-party system of your choice.
+    >You can also build your own landing page and host it on the third-party system of your choice.<!--to keep?-->

 1. [Create a message](../../help/using/create-message.md) in [!DNL Journey Optimizer].

     <!--The link to your landing page should contain a static URL and the profile ID.-->